FerLeiva/VuePorts/README.md

 That runs the server and now you can access the app via 'http://localhost:8080/'

-In the App, you can find all the data in the database in a organized table.
+In the App, you can find all the data in the database in a paginated table, each page lists a total of 12 items.
 You can also filter the table with the input at the top, It will match the passed string against any existing port in the table.
 If there is no matchable port, it will display an error message instead.

 > In case you get the following error when running npm run serve: